Support and distribution inference from noisy data: Estimation of the support

 \item In~\cite{GPVW12}, the lower bound does not match the upper bound by a larger power in the rate (almost twice).

 \item The sets of supports we consider are not the same as that considered in~\cite{GPVW12}.
 In~\cite{GPVW12}, the authors assume that the support is a regular manifold with lower bounded reach.
-We do not assume regularity, we only assume that the distribution of the signal is $(a,d)$-standard. \end{itemize} \end{remark}
+We do not assume regularity, we only assume that the distribution of the signal is $(a,d)$-standard. \end{itemize} \end{remark} The proof of Theorem~\ref{thm:lower} is detailed in Section~\ref{proof:lower}.
 As usual for the two-points method, the idea is to find two distributions having support as far as possible in $H_{\Kcal}$-distance, and a noise such that the joint distributions of the observations have total variation distance upper bounded by some $C<1$.

-Let us introduce the two distributions used in the two-points method, as well as the closed set $\Hcal^\star_\kappa$.
-The rest of the proof of Theorem~\ref{thm:lower} is detailed in Section~\ref{proof:lower}.
+We shall consider the noise as in~\cite{LCGL2021}, with independent identically distributed coordinates having density $q$ defined as